rcarrata/rcarrata.github.io/_posts/2020-05-26-ingress-routing-service-mesh.md

 miss the features and capabilities of Service Mesh in those services which are externally exposed.
 This is because some policies and rules are applied on the client proxy.

-So in order to take profit to the capabilities of Istio in our ingress routing, we will use of the following Istio resources:
+So in order to take advantage of the capabilities of Istio in our ingress routing, we will use the following Istio resources:

 * Ingress Gateway
 * VirtualService
 * DestinationRule

-We'll explain in a bit this components but for now, in a high level the ingress routing within Mesh will be the following:
+We'll explain these components in a bit, but for now, at a high level the ingress routing within Mesh will be the following:

 * Ingress Routing within Service Mesh